 How to fix:

 To fix cold issues, use heaters or heat mats to raise the temperature in the grow area.
-Keep a thermometer in your grow room and try to keep the temperature within the ideal range of 70-85°F (20-29°C) during the day and does not drop below 60°F (15°C) at night.
-Insulate the grow space so that it retains more heat and avoid placing your plants near drafty windows or doors.
-If you live somewhere that is always cold, it could be worth using HID lights instead of LED as they naturally give off more heat.
+Keep a digital hygrometer in your grow room and try to keep the temperature within the ideal range of 70-85°F (20-29°C) during the day and do not drop below 60°F (15°C) at night.

 Root rot